 PITTSBURG, Pa., Oct.
-11 .- For two months a severe drought has prevailed all over Western Pennsylvania, West Virginia, almost the entire state of Ohio and parts of Indiana.
+11. - For two months a severe drought has prevailed all over Western Pennsylvania, West Virginia, almost the entire state of Ohio and parts of Indiana.
 In all except the last named state there has been a remarkable deficiency in rainfall, according to figures of the Pittsburg weather station.

 CHEAP EXCURSION SOUTH.
 The Farm, Field and Fireside, Chicago, is doing a most excellent work in helping those who want to better their condition to secure homes in a more congenial climate, or where the opportunities for getting a start in life are better.
-Its colony plan is very popular, and enables home-scekers to secure a chunk of excellent land at almost half the usual price.
-For its Cct, 15 ex-cursion to Green Cove Springs, Florida, the lowest rates ever given to that state have been secured.
-A splendid train will be run from Chicago with special cars from Oma-ba.
-Kansas City, St. Faul and Cleveland, and a steamer from New York.
+Its colony plan is very popular, and enables home-seekers to secure a chunk of excellent land at almost half the usual price.
+For its Oct.
+15 excursion to Green Cove Springs, Florida, the lowest rates ever given to that state have been secured.
+A splendid train will be run from Chicago with special cars from Omaha.
+Kansas City, St. Paul and Cleveland, and a steamer from New York.
 The train will be composed mainly of sleeping cars, which will be used for beds throughout the trip.
-Fifty-six thousand acres of the best land in the state has been secured, the greater part of which will be sold at \$5.90 an acre.
-Any of our readers who want to join this excursion should write the Farm.
-Field and Fireside at once.
-They will also run a special excursion to California on the
+Fifty-six thousand acres of the best land in the state has been secured, the greater part of which will be sold at \$5.00 an acre.
+Any of our readers who want to join this excursion should write the Farm, Field and Fireside at one run a special excursion to California on the